silverhammermba/superuser/_posts/2013-04-01-programming2.markdown

 machine code).
 {: .definition}

-Binary blobs are one of the reasons that software companies can sell their software for hundreds or thousands of dollars.
-If a program uses really clever algorithms, these algorithms are very difficult to reconstruct from the compiled machine code.
-That makes it harder for a competing company to simply buy the software, figure out its design from the machine code, make some nominal changes, and then resell it as their own.
+Binary blobs are one of the reasons why some software companies can sell their software for hundreds or thousands of dollars.
+The _ideas_ behind a piece of software are usually only apparent when viewing the source code, and can be nearly impossible to reconstruct from the structureless compiled machine code.
+So a company with valuable proprietary knowledge can create software based on that knowledge and distribute the software as binary blobs without much fear that the knowledge can be copied by a competitor.

 <div class="deeper">
 The short answer is that it is impossible to translate from machine code back to